Banga, South Cotabato

 Banga, officially the Municipality of Banga (Banwa sang Banga; Lungsod sa Banga; Bayan ng Banga; Inged nu Banga, Jawi: ايڠد نو باڠ), is a municipality in the province of South Cotabato, Philippines.
-According to the 2020 census, it has a population of 89,164 people.
+According to the 2024 census, it has a population of 91,536 people.

-Banga is situated at the north-west of the province of South Cotabato.
+Banga is situated in the northwest of the province of South Cotabato.
 The town derived its name from a palm tree known to the natives of the place as "Buanga" which during the pre-settlement time, predominantly grew in the area.

 Banga is linked by a concrete national highway road from General Santos to the east and Cotabato City in the west.

 History

-It started as a Settlement District of the Allah Valley Project of the National Land Settlement Administration (NLSA) on March 4, 1941, with Gen. Paulino Santos as the General Manager.
-On September 11, 1953, by way of Presidential Proclamation No. 612 of the then President Elpidio Quirino, it was emancipated as a barrio of Koronadal and became an independent municipal entity.
+The area was initially established as a Settlement District under the Allah Valley Project of the National Land Settlement Administration (NLSA) on March 4, 1941, with Gen. Paulino Santos serving as General Manager.
+On September 11, 1953, through Presidential Proclamation No. 612 issued by President Elpidio Quirino, it was separated from Koronadal and established as an independent municipality.